What is trustworthiness in qualitative research?

 Confirmability: Dealing with Bias and Subjectivity

 Confirmability refers to the objectivity of the research findings, ensuring that they are not unduly influenced by the researchers' biases or preconceptions.
 To achieve confirmability, researchers should practice Reflexivity, acknowledging their own values, assumptions, and potential biases.
-Maintaining an Audit Trail and engaging in Peer Debriefing or peer review processes can help identify and address potential biases, increasing the trustworthiness of the research.
+Maintaining an Audit Trail and engaging in peer debriefing or peer review processes can help identify and address potential biases, increasing the trustworthiness of the research.

 Relation to other terms of validity